saraheneff/GCD-PA/README.md

 # GCD-PA
 Repo containing the materials (README, script, and code book) for Getting &amp; Cleaning Data, Peer Assessment (course project)

-# Getting & Cleaning Data, Peer Assessnment (course project)
+# Getting & Cleaning Data, Peer Assessnment

 ## The Assignment:
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.
 You will be required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with your script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 You should also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.